You are here

 No matter how you bought your tickets – online, on the phone or at a travel agency – be sure to check the airline requirements when you book your flights.

-• With e-tickets, you will need to provide a reservation number or credit card at check-in.
+• With e-tickets, you need to provide a reservation number or credit card at check-in.
 Make sure you have one or both items with you when you arrive at the airport.

 • Always have a photo ID with you.
 A copy of your ticket and a photo ID is required at the security gate.

 • Remember to reconfirm your ticket before you fly.
-You can access your flight information on the airlines Web site by using your confirmation code from your e-ticket.
+You can access your flight information on the airline’s website by using your confirmation code from your e-ticket.
 Any flight changes will be listed here and you can also check in for your flight 24 hours before departure for domestic flights and 72 hours before for international flights.

 Passports and IDs